swaradgat19/swaradgat19.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: ASAN vs Valgrind
-description: a project with no image
+description: By comparing ASan and Valgrind, we aim to evaluate their practicality ,providing insights for developers to make informed decisions about the suitable security mechanism for their work.
-img:
+img: assets/img/OS_Project.png
 importance: 4
-category: fun
+category: Operating Systems
 ---

 Every project has a beautiful feature showcase page.